Etsy Just Revealed Its Home Decor Trends For 2022

-With winter setting in and another lockdown possibly coming our way, we're getting into all things cosy and home-y.
+With our summer break finally on its way, we're getting into all things comfy and home-y.
 By now, we know that interior design can boost your mental health, so it pays to make the most of your space if you're planning on spending more time indoors.

 With this in mind, online craft store Etsy has just released its 2022 trends and they're filled with interior inspo.